 #5 - Making an Indoor White Christmas

-If you don’t have snow in your area, this experiment is perfect - it’s super easy and even feels a bit cool to the touch!
+If you don’t have snow in your area, this experiment is perfect - it’s super easy and even feels cool to the touch!
 Basically, you mix a box or cornstarch with a can of shaving cream and then you play till your heart's content.

 #4 - Dissolving Candy Canes